16 Films on Netflix or Amazon

 In the movie Earth, we are introduced to a mother polar bear and her two cubs as we first catch sight of their snouts peeking out from their winter den.
 The movie charts several other animals, but the documentary focuses primarily on these three animals to tell the story of Earth: the polar bears, humpback whales, and African elephants.
 It is by far an epic film giving the attention this in end endangered planet deserves.

-were super popular in the late 1950s and then returned 2007 as computer-generated images, known as CGI.
+Alvin and Chipmunks were super popular in the late 1950s and then returned to 2007 as computer-generated images, known as CGI.
 The three little rascals look more real than ever now.
-Like the movie poster says “Things are going to get messy.”
-Alvin and Chipmunks
+Like the movie poster says, “Things are going to get messy.”

-This time they arrive at the home of struggling songwriter David Seville.
-His most recent song is rejected by JETT Records executive Ian Hawke.
-Hawke is his former college roommate.
-To make the story even more interesting, Dave had at one time a relationship with Claire Wilson, his next door neighbor.
+His most recent song was rejected by JETT Records executive Ian Hawke, a former college roommate.
+To make the story even more interesting, Dave had, at one time, a relationship with Claire Wilson, his next-door neighbor.

-One of my favorite scenes is when Theodore wakes up in the middle of the night scared from a nightmare.
+One of my favorite scenes is when Theodore wakes up in the middle of the night, scared from a nightmare.
 Dave helps him feel safe by letting him sleep in his bed.
-Very cute, any parent or child will relate to this scene, which is later referred to with Uncle Ian in a rather poignant scene.
+Very cute, any parent or child will relate to this scene, later referred to with Uncle Ian in a rather poignant scene.

-But the chipmunks, being little rascals, cause some major problems for Dave.
-But they are so adorable you can't help but laugh, which really makes this a wonderful family movie.
-A really cute scene is when Alvin tries to create the mood for Dave's reunion dinner with Claire.
+But the chipmunks, being little rascals, cause some problems for Dave.
+But they are so adorable you can't help but laugh, which makes this an ideal family movie.
+A cute scene is when Alvin tries to create the mood for Dave's reunion dinner with Claire.
 The dinner becomes very odd and strange.
-She bails on Dave after he confesses, "My life is being sabotaged by talking chipmunks."
+She bails on Dave when he confesses, "My life is being sabotaged by talking chipmunks."

 Alvin and the Chipmunks want to make up the blunder, so they record a song and get a record deal with Ian Hawke.
 Now, Alvin and the Chipmunks are more famous than the Jonas Brothers.
 The little animals are working so hard to keep up with the demand.
 Dave worries about them and tries to get control over the situation.
-With miss opportunities and Hawke's underhanded scheme to steal the chipmunks, Dave lets them go.
+With missed opportunities and Hawke's underhanded scheme to steal the chipmunks, Dave lets them go.
 Hawke tells the chipmunks to call him Uncle Ian.
-He just wants to make money off them without their well-being in mind.
-Clearly, the little guys are overworked.
-They miss Dave and Dave misses them.
+He wants to make money off them without their well-being in mind.
+The little guys are overworked.
+They miss Dave, and Dave misses them.

 Family Can Watch Together

-Directed by Tim Hill, the movie is fun for anyone, but it’s one that the family can watch together without worries of parents getting bored or jokes going over the kids’ head.
+Directed by Tim Hill, the movie is fun for anyone, but it’s one that the family can watch together without worries of parents getting bored or jokes going over the kids’ heads.
 The talented cast and voice actors make the movie.
-Some of the cast members are Jane Lynch from “Glee”, Justin Long as Alvin, Matthew Gray Gubler as Simon, Jesse McCartney as Theodore, David Cross as Ian Hawke, of course, Jason Lee as Dave.
+Some of the cast members are Jane Lynch from Glee, Justin Long as Alvin, Matthew Gray Gubler as Simon, Jesse McCartney as Theodore, David Cross as Ian Hawke, and Jason Lee as Dave.

 One such VeggieTales movie that went directly to DVD is It's a Meaningful Life - A Lesson in Being Content.
 The story is somewhat like Frank Capra's It's a Wonderful Life.
-The classic movie follows businessman who is despondent on how his life has turned out, and he wishes he never was born.
+The classic movie follows a sad businessman about how his life has turned out, and he wishes he never was born.
 An angel guides him to the right path by showing how important his life is.
 The movie boasts James Stewart, Lionel Barrymore, and Donna Reed.

 Would Life Be Better?

-The Veggie Tales Larry the Cucumber plays Stewart, that's the characters name, who loves playing football and really wants to play in the Salad Bowl.
-He wants to be famous with all the fortune that goes with fame.
-But, he gets injured in a game, and his dream is ended.
-Many years later, silly-but-sweet Stewart truly cares for his family and friends.
+The Veggie Tales Larry the Cucumber plays Stewart, that's the characters name, who loves playing football and wants to play in the Salad Bowl.
+He wants to be famous for all the fortune that goes with fame.
+But, he gets injured in a game, and his dream ends.
+Many years later, silly-but-sweet Stewart cares for his family and friends.
 He loves his job at the toy train factory.

-Still, he wonders “what if” he had never been injured and became a famous football star, making lots of money.
+He ponders if he wasn't injured, became a famous football star, and made lots of money.
 Would life be better?
-He meets a stranger who is a train conductor.
-He changes back time to show Steward what it would have been like if it happened the way he wanted it to be.
-Interestingly, a moral is learned through Christian teachings and Stewart learns a lesson about life.
+He changes back in time to show Steward what it would be like if it happened the way he wanted it to be.
+A moral is learned through Christian teachings, and Stewart learns a lesson about life.

 Multi-Grammy Winner - Steven Curtis Chapman